yast/y2r/spec/y2r_spec.md

 ### Function References

-Y2R translates YCP function references as calls to the `fun_ref` method, which creates an instance of the `Yast::FunRef` class.
+Y2R translates YCP function references as `fun_ref` calls.
+This method creates an instance of the `Yast::FunRef` class, which represents a YCP function reference.

 #### YCP (complete code)